Dasfiter-S/Arduino/README.md

 Vendbot library Version 1.3.3
 -------------------------------
 Fixed the slightLeft() and slightRight() functions.
 They now work as intended.
 The robot can now navigate the track with 50% accuracy.
+Added Tim's navigation method.
+New file added TestDRiveQTI_V3_Tim_Nav.

 Vendbot library Version 1.3.2
 -------------------------------